openstack-snaps/snapstack/README.md

 Note that you may use one string for both http and https proxy, and you may omit the protocol (http/s://) part of the url; snapstack will fix the url up before using it.

+If you wish to reference this proxy in a script, reference OPT_HTTP_PROXY, and OPT_HTTPS_PROXY, for http and https proxies, respectively.